-Qualified individuals should submit cover letter and resume outlining their experience and related course work to CSC Resume.
+Qualified individuals should submit cover letter and resume outlining their experience and related course work to Center for Schools and Communities.

 Under the guidance of the communications manager the design intern will assist with basic resource development and design assignments.
 The internship will be spent learning to support capacity to build and update websites, assisting with various web projects, working on print publications, PowerPoint presentations and HTML email campaigns.
 The intern may assist with additional projects that involve graphic design, webinar e-learning, print production processes and project management.
 This internship will be unpaid, with no guarantee of permanent employment at the conclusion of this internship.